-While men comprise half of all domestic violence victims, there is currently only one DV shelter in the US that accepts men seeking safety from their abusers (the Valley Oasis Shelter in Antelope, CA).
+While men comprise half of all domestic violence victims, there ‘s currently only one DV shelter in the US that accepts men seeking safety from their abusers (the Valley Oasis Shelter in Antelope, CA).
 Meanwhile, there are approximately 1,800 shelters available to women and their children nationwide.

-To the best of our knowledge, there are no court advocacy programs for male victims of domestic violence.
+To the best of my knowledge, there are no court advocacy programs for male victims of domestic violence.
 Men (and their children) are not eligible for state and federal stipends for safe housing from their female abusers.
 There are no free or subsidized counseling programs nor are there free legal services/legal aid for male victims of domestic violence.

 Male domestic violence victims are not protected under the Violence Against Women Act (VAWA).
-If anything, this unconstitutional legislature does great harm to male DV victims by demonizing men as perpetrators and women as victims in the majority of domestic violence cases.
+If anything, this unconstitutional legislature does great harm to male domestic violence victims by demonizing men as perpetrators and women as victims in the majority of domestic violence cases.
 It also helps to enable the rampant abuse of false allegations and restraining order abuse engaged in by abusive women.

 According to RADAR (Respecting Accuracy in Domestic Abuse Reporting), less than 10% of the United States OVW’s (Office of Violence Against Women) funding is used to help male victims.
 A big part of the problem lies in the very names of the OVW and the VAWA.
 “Violence against women” is exclusionary and ignores half of all domestic violence victims.